Course Information

 • The individual homework sets must be done completely on your own.
 You are not to discuss exams with anyone except the teaching staff.

 • It is a scholarly responsibility to attribute all your work.
 This includes figures, code, ideas, etc. Think of it this way: Will someone who reads your submission think that it is your original idea, figure, code, etc?
 Add a link and/or reference to all sources you used to solve a problem.
-It is really of no value to you when you just copy someone else’s solutions (other then preserve a grade that you didn’t earn).

 • It is not always easy to tell what qualifies as a violation, so do not be afraid to talk to me about it.
 Such discussions do not imply guilt of any kind.